junaid-nom/live_to_want/live_to_want_game/README.md

 Or fuck it if that's too much work just make it continue on like a real server for now (with configurable game speed)?

 Sub tasks:
  - Looks like Login/Disconnect messages are NOT forwarded to the game, and are handled in the LoginManager.
 This is bad because need spawn/dc messages so server adds/removes players.
+(Is this actually true because later on in the networking section it says server will forward those messages?)

 Long term later on:
  - Maybe eventually use UDP instead of TCP?
 It would be nice to use a UDP but TCP for some messages thing.

 # TODONEXT:
-Rock paper scissor style plants and animals and combat.
+Rock paper scissor style plants, THE NETWORKING FIRST SO ITS READY TO MAKE UNREAL CLIENT then animals, then ai for the animals, then combat.

 ###  Rock Paper Scissor Plants, Animals, Crafting, Combat:
 3 soil types.
 And 3 heights a plant can be.